Major town in the Wimmera.

 Horsham Regional Art Gallery

 The Horsham Regional Art Gallery is an impressive regional gallery with major works from internationally famous artists including Sidney Nolan, Hans Heysen, Rupert Bunny and George Lambert.
 The gallery has three focal points: Australian Photography (with works from Frank Hurley, Bill Henson, Tracey Moffatt, Olive Cotton); the Wimmera and the impressive Mack Jost collection.
-Located at 80 Wilson St, it is open from 10.00am to 5.00pm Tuesday to Friday and Saturday from 1.00pm to 4.30pm, tel: (03) 5362 2888.
-Check out http://www.horshamartgallery.com.au.
+Located at 80 Wilson Street.
+Open every day excluding Good Friday Anzac Day and Christmas Day from 10:00am to 4:00pm.
+Exhibitions are constantly changing and can be found at http://www.horshamtownhall.com.au/exhibitions-whats-on/horsham-regional-art-gallery/exhibitions/

 Public Art and Heritage